pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Some Turtle Logos will wrap the Cursor at the edges, rather than insisting that you always center your drawings yourself.
-As an example of more centering a drawing yourself, you can click into the Server Window and press Return after Relaunch, but before the Count = and For, then you can draw Count as large as 10 in my Terminal today.
+As an example of more centering a drawing yourself, you can click into the Drawing Window and press Return after Relaunch, but before the Count = and For, then you can draw Count as large as 10 in my Terminal today.
-If you watch for it, you can see our Client prints "Snap" Messages when your drawing grows too large, such that we clip and distort it
+If you watch for it, you can see our Chat Window prints "Snap" Messages when your drawing grows too large, such that we clip and distort it

 For such Messages coming back from the Turtle to make the most sense,